xian-network/docs/src/tools/xian-py.md

 ---
 title: xian-py
-description: xian-py is a Python library for interacting with the Xian network.
+description: xian-py is a Python SDK for interacting with the Xian blockchain network.
 ---

 # xian-py